NoahCristino/Lenticular-Generator/README.md

 4) Run the program `python lenticulation.py image1.png image2.png lenticules` replace `image1.png` and `image2.png` with your images and `lenticules` with the amount of lenticules
 # Printing
 1) Print out the generated image, and cut it out
-2) Fold along each lenticulation like this:
+2) Fold along each lenticulite like this:
 ![Folded Paper](http://sydneys18.weebly.com/uploads/2/5/8/9/25894045/9463040_orig.jpg)
 3) Now tilt the paper and you should be able to see both pictures depending on where you look
 # Examples